Online Legal Ethics MCLE Quizzes for California Lawyers & Paralegals

 As part of the California State Bar's MCLE requirements, Attorneys and Paralegals must certify that they have completed four hours of Legal Ethics MCLE credit every three years.

-California Attorneys and Paralegals can satisfy all of their required MCLE credits by completing any four of the following (ten) MCLE quizzes.
+California Attorneys and Paralegals can satisfy all of their required MCLE credits by completing any four of the following (ten) self-study MCLE quizzes.

 Internet For Lawyers offers California Attorneys & Paralegals who wish to complete all of their Legal Ethics MCLE requirement online a package price of only $60.00 to complete all four hours here.
 You may elect to complete any of the four exercises listed below.
 (This is a $20.00 savings over the regular price of $20.00 per hour.)
 Click here for more information.

 Completing any of the exercises below earns you one hour of California self-study Legal ethics Continuing Legal Education credit.You can select any four of the following self-study MCLE exercises to complete your entire California Continuing Legal Education requirement of four hours of Legal Ethics credit and pay only $15/credit-hour.

 (Note that some of these Legal Ethics MCLE exercises have reading material included in the quiz, while others have a separate article associated with them.)

 Legal Ethics Considerations for Lawyers' Use of Cloud Computing Services